mumu12641/Lark/README.md

 </div>

 ## :warning: Warning
-This projetc will no longer be updated.
+This project will no longer be updated.

 ## :framed_picture: ScreenShot